tsoernes/OS-P3/README.txt

 -There will always be an event of type NEW_PROCESS in the event queue.
 Why?

 -Run the simula%on with different parameters.
 Create a table or sheet with the results

+-Complete the partial solution.
+This involves completing the classes Process, Simulator, Cpu and Io

+-The Cpu and Io classes will resemble the Memory class, but are a bit more complicated